Last year brought us a meteoric rise in the importance of SEO with a redoubled focus on creating the best user experience possible.

 - Google’s E-A-T: Busting 10 of the Biggest Misconceptions

 - Google’s Mueller Asked About Increasing E-A-T with Structured Data

 - How to Improve Your Website’s E-A-T

 The goal of Google’s Hummingbird update in 2013 was to improve search accuracy by better understanding searcher intent.

 Today, semantic search has evolved even more, and search engines are better than ever at understanding query context and the relationships between words.

-So if a user asks Google “what’s it rated?” and they’re standing in front of a French bistro, ideally Google would be able to know that in this context “it” refers to the bistro and the searcher wants to know a star rating.
+So if a user asks Google “what’s it rated?” and they’re standing in front of a French restaurant, ideally Google would be able to know that in this context, “it” refers to the restaurant and the searcher wants to know a star rating.

 That’s because one comprehensive resource is better at giving Google (and, by proxy, its users) all the context it needs to satisfy searcher intent.